Behind the Door

 The cogs in the audience were trying as hard as they could to stop themselves from laughing and malfunctioning.
 The C.E.O. was becoming a deadly weapon to them.

-"Could you explain to me," The interviewer demanded angrily, "how you led this corporation before Bill was destroyed?"
+"Could you explain to me," the Newsbot demanded angrily, "how you led this corporation before Bill was destroyed?"

 "Well... he pretty much told me everything I needed to do.
 I just played golf most of the time."